 The ePub file format can be read on many mobile devices, the iPad, iPhone, and Kindle, to name a few.

-This book is so important it will be featured from time to time; excerpts will be published and promoted.
-Fortunately the style is easy to read and there are plenty of citations for you to use and look up.
+This book is so important and has such great examples it will be featured from time to time; excerpts will be published and promoted.
+Fortunately the style is easy to read and there are plenty of citations for you to use and look up if you don’t trust his word.